Jason2605/PyFilter/README.md

 Cross server ban syncing:
 -------------------------

-**Note: In its current state ban syncing will only work with two servers.**

 Cross server ban syncing allows IP addresses to be banned across multiple servers if this is enabled.
 For example if IP address X was banned on server Y, and server Z has ban syncing enabled it will blacklist that IP even if that IP has not met the required failed attempts on **that** server.

 ```json